FlexMeasures/flexmeasures/documentation/views/control.rst

 *****************

 Flexibility actions have commercial value that users can valorise on.
-In the Flexibility actions page, |FLEXMEASURES_PLATFORM_NAME| shows all flexibility actions that the user can take for a selected time window.
+In the Flexibility actions page, FlexMeasures shows all flexibility actions that the user can take for a selected time window.
-When |FLEXMEASURES_PLATFORM_NAME| has identified commercial value for flexibility actions, the user is suggested to order them.
+When FlexMeasures has identified commercial value for flexibility actions, the user is suggested to order them.
 The user can opt to automate this otherwise manual process.
 Listed flexibility actions include previously ordered actions and currently offered actions.
 Currently offered actions are presented as an order book, where they are sorted according to their commercial value.